w4est/elevator-simulator/iteration2+/README.md

 the scheduler is the lock for the threads.
 Our fourth component, what we have called the simulator, is the entry point to run the program.
 For this iteration, all the simulator does is contain our main function.

-To run the program, you must run each of the elevator, floors, and scheduler modules, and then ran the SimulationRunner the simulator module.
+To run the program, you must run each of the floors, and scheduler modules, and then run the SimulationRunner the simulator module, followed by the elevator module.
-This then will automatically input an example text file that we have created with elevator request data, and will print the results showing that the data was passed back and forth between the subsystems, and the scheduler modules.
+This then will automatically input an example text file (in the simulation module) that we have created with elevator request data, and will print the results showing that the data was passed back and forth between the subsystems, and the scheduler modules.

 In our test folders, we have created tests for the floor subsystem, file reader and elevator subsystem.
 We